Basketball Terms For Kids

-- Layup - A layup in basketball is a shot made from short range by a player on the move toward the basket.
-The player might utilize the backboard if he approaches the hoop from an angle.
+A layup in basketball is a shot made from short range by a player on the move toward the basket.
+The player might utilize the backboard if they approach the hoop from an angle.

-- Slam dunk - A slam dunk in basketball is an aggressive shot attempt where an offensive player with the ball leaps into the air and slams the ball into the net by grabbing the rim with his hands.
+A slam dunk in basketball is an aggressive shot attempt where an offensive player with the ball leaps into the air and slams the ball into the net by grabbing the rim with their hands.